LPL/meaningless-ruby-challenges/README.md

 ##Challenges
 ###Challenge 1 - All caps
-Print "HELLO WORLD" without using any lowercase characters ("a-z").
+Print "HELLO WORLD" without using any lowercase characters ("a-z") in your code, "puts", "print", "p" are all unacceptable.